-- $oldsymbol{0}$ The function f is easy to evaluate, and - 2 The function f is difficult is hard to invert - We believe certain functions are one-way functions - If P = NP then one-way functions cannot exist (see appendix).
-So, proving that a particular function f is a one-way function will demonstrate that P ≠ NP, which we believe is a very difficult problem to resolve - So, based on our current knowledge in mathematics, we have invested faith in believing that a few specially designed functions are one-way functions
+- \bullet The function f is easy to evaluate and - 2 The function f is difficult is hard to invert - We believe certain functions are one-way functions - If P = NP, then one-way functions cannot exist (see appendix).
+So, proving that a particular function f is a one-way function will demonstrate that $P \neq NP$, which we believe is a very difficult problem to resolve - So, based on our current knowledge of mathematics, we have invested faith in believing that a few specially designed functions are one-way functions

-- Suppose $f: D \to R$ be a function, where D is the domain and R is the range of the function f - We consider the game between honest challenger and an adversary - The honest challenger samples $x \stackrel{\$}{\leftarrow} D$ and computer z = f(x).
+- Suppose f: D → R be a function, where D is the domain and R is the range of the function f - We consider the game between an honest challenger and an adversary - The honest challenger samples $x \stackrel{\$}{\leftarrow} D$ and computer z = f(x).
 The honest challenger presents the challenge $z \in R$ to the adversary. - The adversary on input $z \in R$, outputs $x' \in D$ - The adversary wins the game if f(x') = z - Note that we do not insist on finding x' = x.
-The adversary wins if she finds any pre-image of z, that is, any $x' \in D$ such that f(x') = z The pre-image chosen by the adversary need not be exactly the same as the pre-image chosen by the honest challenger.
+The adversary wins if she finds any preimage of z, that is, any $x' \in D$ such that f(x') = z The preimage chosen by the adversary need not be exactly the same as the preimage chosen by the honest challenger.